 PhD program in Comparative Theology and Philosophy (CTP) develops doctoral-level competence in comparative study of religious beliefs, worldviews, and practices.
-Religious beliefs and practices are frequently analyzed solely from perspective of single religious tradition, or are reduced to social, political, or even biological functions.
-CTP program presupposes both that beliefs are important part of the study of religious traditions and that adequate comprehension of any given religion requires study of its similarities with and differences from other traditions.
+Religious beliefs and practices are frequently analyzed solely from the perspective of a single religious tradition, or are reduced to social, political, or even biological functions.
+The CTP program presupposes both that beliefs are an important part of the study of religious traditions and that adequate comprehension of any given religion requires study of its similarities with and differences from other traditions.